Attorney General Secures Mental Health Reforms at Westchester Medical Center

 “This settlement acknowledges the real harm caused by fragmented care and creates a powerful opportunity to reimagine emergency departments as compassionate, clinically competent entry points to healing,” said Stephanie Marquesano, founder of The Harris Project.

-Westchester County Executive Ken Jenkins thanked James for her commitment, noting, “Ultimately, this settlement means that vulnerable patients who are admitted will not be put at risk or discharged prematurely without adequate mental health crisis intervention.”
+Westchester County Executive Ken Jenkins thanked James, noting, “Ultimately, this settlement means that vulnerable patients who are admitted will not be put at risk or discharged prematurely without adequate mental health crisis intervention.”

 The settlement was handled by Assistant Attorney General Michael Reisman and Assistant Attorney General Gina Bull, under Health Care Bureau Chief Sudarsana Srinivasan, within the Division for Social Justice.